Tell us what kind of legal help you need and get quotes from local lawyers.

-Practice areas & skills: Wills & Living Wills, Trusts, Divorce & Separation, Probate, DUI & DWI
+Practice areas: Wills & Living Wills, Trusts, Probate, Estate Planning

 Review: “Marilyn is a very understanding and professional atty.
 She made bankruptcy much easier to endure.
 She is not judgmental and she is very considerate.
 I have recommended her to anyone seeking my help in finding a good atty.”

-Practice areas & skills: Wills & Living Wills, Juvenile, Criminal Defense, Child Support, Chapter 7 Bankruptcy
+Practice areas: Wills & Living Wills, Juvenile, Criminal Defense, Child Support, Chapter 7 Bankruptcy

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.